-Candidates are expected to perform from memory a selection, as requested by the examiner, of the scales, arpeggios and chords listed below.
+Candidates are expected to perform from memory a selection, as requested by the examiner, of the scales and arpeggios listed below.
 At this level, candidates are expected to devise/research their own fingerings; any systematic and effective fingerings will be accepted.
 Candidates will not be asked to play in inaccessible fingerboard positions for their particular instrument.